 Criminal Justice Reform Initiative

-The initiative’s forthcoming Aspen Justice Network will play a critical role in transforming this continuum.
-The network, over time, will comprise of up to 10 local jurisdictions around the country to generate a steady and sustainable drumbeat of data-driven and community-informed policymaking.
+The initiative’s forthcoming Justice and Governance Partnership, launching in mid-2021, will play a critical role in transforming justice at the local level.
+This network, over time, will comprise of up to 10 local jurisdictions around the country and will generate a steady increase of data-driven, community-informed policies and practices that the whole country can learn from.

-Working with the Justice Mapping Project, we’ll also launch a new tool for local jurisdictions, The Justice Audit.
-The Audit is designed to report and track the forms of governance, training, and oversight active in or absent from each criminal justice agency across the continuum, including the police.
+Working with the Justice Mapping Project, as part of the Justice and Governance Partnership we’ll launch a new tool for local jurisdictions, the Justice Audit.
+The Audit is designed to report and track the forms of governance, training, and oversight in criminal justice and related agencies in a community, including but not limited to policing.
 Most importantly, the Audit is rooted in community-engaged development, transparency, and accountability in ways that push us toward a much needed form of community-involved justice.
-Learn more about the Justice Audit and the Aspen Justice Network.
+Learn more about the Justice Governance Partnership.

 Today’s world demands big dreams and big plans.
 We have both, so stay tuned as we announce more virtual events you can join and launch additional programs.
 To stay informed, sign up for our email list (below), check out our upcoming and recent events and other news, subscribe to our new Shades of Freedom podcast, and follow CJRI on Twitter.